Breastfeeding can be a challenge for working moms. Read everything you need to know about pumping at work and maintaining your supply.

 - Treat your pumping sessions as work commitments.
 Schedule time blocks on your calendar and treat it like any other meeting.
 Refer to these sessions as commitments if people ask if you’re available at this time.

 - Save time and use a double pump.
-Whether you rent or buy, get a double pump—this will half the time you spend pumping at work.
-I made the mistake of using a single pump, which doubled the time I needed to pump than had I gotten a double to begin with.
+Whether you rent or buy, get a double pump—this will halve the time you spend pumping at work.
+I made the mistake of using a single pump at first, which doubled the time I needed to pump than had I gotten a double to begin with.

 Tip: If you only have a single pump, maximize milk flow and time by alternating between breasts.
 Instead of pumping 20 minutes on one breast then another 20 on the other, start with one and continue pumping until milk slows down.
 Then switch to the other and do the same.